byuids-resumes/Kwong-resume/README.md

-Jaris Kwong's resume
+Jarvis Kwong's resume

-CLick the link in About
+Check out the link in About